|

 169. vast

-unusually great in size or amount or degree or especially extent or scope
+unusually great in size or amount or extent or scope

 In place of rotunda and basilica of St. Vitus began building of a vast Gothic church, that have been completed almost six centuries later.